betheden/hebrew-grammar/content/particle_interjection.rst

 Summary
 -------

-An interjection is an auxiliary word that expresses strong emotion.
+An interjection is a word that expresses strong emotion.

 Article
 -------

+Interjections usually appear at the beginning of a sentence or clause and are grammatically disconnectedfrom the rest of the sentence.
 As in many other languages, interjections in Biblical Hebrew are most likely "natural sounds", i.e. vocal gestures or sounds that a person utters when experiencing certain emotions.
 Interjections can be used to express both positive and negative emotions; but in the Hebrew Bible, it is usually some kind of sadness.
 There is a whole family of interjections in Biblical Hebrew, and none of them occur very frequently.

 הָהּ or אֲהָהּ
 --------------